microsoft/superbenchmark/docs/user-tutorial/benchmarks/micro-benchmarks.md

 #### Introduction

-The common cudnn functions with parameters in models (resnet, vgg, densenet, bert, gpt2, lstm) traning.
+Measure the performance of most common Nvidia cuDNN functions with parameters in models training including ResNet, VGG, DenseNet, LSTM, BERT, and GPT-2.

-Cudnn functions support:
+The supported functions for cuDNN are as follows:
  - cudnnConvolutionBackwardFilter
  - cudnnConvolutionBackwardData
  - cudnnConvolutionForward